The journey detail screen has a lot of information on the same hierarchic level.

-The current NS Journey Planner
+The current state of the NS Journey Planner

-I already knew the application because I use it from time to time, but I wouldn't call myself a power user.
+I already knew the application because I use it from time to time but I wouldn't call myself a power user.
 This is mainly because the train I take for my daily commute always departs at the same platform every 6 minutes.

 To get a better understanding of the application and discover possible hiccups in the user experience, Saskia and I explored the app thoroughly and used its various features.

 Below are the main issues we encountered early on.